mprinc/model-sdk/docs/source/ui_components.md

 * **Text**: A simple text area box for typing or pasting text based input.
 * **Vector**: A fixed-width z-vector of floats used as the seed for some generative models like StyleGAN
 * **Segmentation**: A drawing tool for creating images composed of objects that represent semantic classes.
 See SPADE-COCO for an example of this input source.
-* **File**: File is unique because it's used to load files from disk in a uniform way across all [Data Types](data_types.html).
+* **File**: File is <span class='important'>unique</span> because it's used to load files from disk in a uniform way <span class='important'>across all [Data Types](data_types.html)</span>.
 This input source is used to feed a model input from your filesystem.
 * **From Network**: This input source is also unique in that it appears whenever you [interact with a model via the network](https://docs.runwayml.com/#/how-to/network).
-This input source is available for all models but only appears once model a model has been triggered by a network request.
+This input source is available for all models but only appears once<span class='error' data-replacement='' data-comment='remove'> model</span> a model has been triggered by a network request.

 ```eval_rst
 .. note::